IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :BlockedApiPolicy
 +++++++++++++++++

+``:BlockedApiPolicy`` affects access to the list of API endpoints defined in :ref:`:BlockedApiEndpoints`.

-Out of the box, all API endpoints are completely open, as mentioned in :ref:`blocking-api-endpoints`.
-It is highly recommended that you choose one of the policies below and also configure :ref:`:BlockedApiEndpoints`.
+Out of the box, ``localhost-only`` is the default policy, as mentioned in :ref:`blocking-api-endpoints`.
+The other valid options are the following.

 - localhost-only: Allow from localhost.
 - unblock-key: Require a key defined in :ref:`:BlockedApiKey`.